opnfv/opnfvdocs/docs/release/userguide.introduction.rst

 Feature Overview
 ================

-The following links outline the feature deliveries from the participant OPNFV projects in the Colorado release.
-Each of the participating projects provides detailed descriptions about the delivered features.
-Including use cases, implementation and Configuration specifics on a per OPNFV project basis.
+The following links outline the feature deliverables from participating OPNFV projects in the Colorado release.
+Each of the participating projects provides detailed descriptions about the delivered features including use cases, implementation and configuration specifics.

-The following are Configuration Guides and User Guides and assume that the reader has already some information about a given projects specifics and deliverables.
-These Guides are intended to be used following the installation of a given OPNFV installer to allow a user to deploy and implement feature delivered by OPNFV.
+The following Configuration Guides and User Guides assume that the reader already has some information about a given project's specifics and deliverables.
+These Guides are intended to be used following the installation with an OPNFV installer to allow users to deploy and implement feature delivered by OPNFV.

-If you are unsure about the specifics of a given project, please refer to the OPNFV projects home page, found on http://wiki.opnfv.org, for specific details.
+If you are unsure about the specifics of a given project, please refer to the OPNFV wiki page at http://wiki.opnfv.org, for more details.

-You can find project specific usage and Configuration information below:

 Feature Configuration Guides
 ============================